Nature and Trees in Basel

 At the beginning of the modern era (around 1500), the intellectual and cultural developments changed the city.
 Scholars and entrepreneurs with international connections promoted the transformation of Basel into a cosmopolitan city.

 Even then, botany was closely linked to pharmacology, medicine and horticulture.
 The founding of the University of Basel in 1460 strengthened the scientific interest.
-This period is the basis of the city’s current chemical and pharmaceutical industry.
+This period laid the foundation for the city’s current chemical and pharmaceutical industry.

 The art of printing and the outstanding quality of the paper produced by the many paper mills (see also: www.papiermuseum.ch), the many (famous) publishers and the humanist, relatively tolerant city made Basel one of the leading university cities in Europe.